cgldevel/help-button-service/README.md

 hasura console
 ```

 A browswer will automatically display.
-Any changes made in the console-mode browswer will be tracked as migration changes in the local file system.
+Any changes made in the console-mode browser will be tracked as migration changes in the local file system.

 ## Applying Hasura Changes